nens/threedi-docs/source/a_releasenotes.rst

 Release notes 3Di Toolbox v2.5.0
 ---------------------------------

+A new processing tool is introduced:

+- Import GWSW HydX files to a 3Di Spatialite, including the possibility to download it directly from the server

-- The raster checker has been integrated in the schematisation checker and has therefore been removed from the "Commands" window and from the Processing Toolbox (#710).
+The 'Commands' toolbox has been removed, and tools that are still relevant have been deleted or moved to the QGIS native Processing Toolbox (#715):

+- 'Raster checker' has been removed, as it has been integrated into Schematisation Checker (#710).
 Most checks in the raster checker are no longer relevant, because 3Di can now handle most of these cases.
-- Import GWSW HydX files to a 3Di Spatialite, including the possibility to download it directly from the server
+- 'Schematisation checker' is available from the Processing Toolbox > 3Di > Schematisation
+- 'Create breach locations', 'Add connected points' and 'Predict calc points' have been removed.
+These are no longer compatible with the latest sqlite schema version (214), where v2_connected_pnt, v2_calculation_point and v2_levee where replaced by v2_exchange_line and v2_potential_breach.
+Please use the 3Di Schematisation Editor for schematising breaches and/or setting the 2D cell with which 'connected' channels connect.
+- 'Import SufHyd' is available from the Processing Toolbox > 3Di > Schematisation
+- 'Guess indicators' is available from the Processing Toolbox > 3Di > Schematisation
+- 'Control structures' has been removed.
+Please fill the spatialite tables directly or upload a JSON file through the Simulation Wizard to use structure control.

+Other improvements:

+- Processing algorithm 'Computational grid from schematisation' no longer remembers the input parameters from previous uses, because this was confusing (#723)

 Release notes 3Di Schematisation Editor v1.3
 --------------------------------------------

-- NOT COMPLETED YET * You can now add 'Exchange lines' to your schematisation to set the 2D cells with which a Channel should make 1D2D connections (#92)
+- You can now add 'Exchange lines' to your schematisation to set the 2D cells with which a Channel should make 1D2D connections (#92)
-- NOT COMPLETED YET * You can now add 'Potential breaches' to your schematisation by drawing a line starting from a connected channel (#92)
+- You can now add 'Potential breaches' to your schematisation by drawing a line starting from a connected channel (#92)
-- NOT COMPLETED YET * You can generate exchange lines automatically using the processing algorithm 'Generate exchange lines' (#93)
+- Bugfix: editing attributes of referenced, not yet committed features (e.g. the connection node of a new manhole) now works without issues. #107

 Release notes 3Di Models & Simulations v3.4
 -------------------------------------------